 The Valuing Nature Programme aims to better understand and represent the complexities of the natural environment in valuation analyses and decision making and to consider the wider economic, societal and cultural value of ecosystem services, even where these have no perceived market value.

-Specifically, the Programme will fund research towards two research goals:
+Specifically, the Programme funds research towards two research goals:

 1. Tipping Points